 Botswana in the dry season (June-October)

 Dry season in most African national parks is usually good news for safari-goers – vegetation has died back making wildlife easier to spot, while dwindling water sources concentrate game into defined areas.
 In Botswana, this is particularly true in Chobe National Park.
 Dry season, however, is when the Okavango Delta receives its annual floodwaters.
 It takes roughly six months for summer rainfall to percolate south from the Angolan Highlands and Namibian Panhandle to recharge the vast wetland.
 By June, the inundation is at its height; large areas of grassland are flooded and wildlife must adapt to a watery existence.
 While some species, like lechwe and sitatunga, are perfectly adapted to an amphibious lifestyle, other wildlife will move out to the fringes of the delta.
 Some camps in the Okavango are located by permanent, year round water, others have seasonal water.
 By staying in two or three different locations, you can (depending on when you visit) experience activities ranging from walking safaris and game drives to exploring the delta by boat or mokoro dugout canoe.
-Rain is rare during the dry season and the skies are usually clear – but early mornings can be chilly, so you’ll need warm clothing.
+Rain is rare during the dry season and the skies are usually clear – but early mornings can be chilly, so pack some warm clothing.

-Temperature Botswana has a subtropical desert climate with warm or hot days and cool nights.
+Botswana has a subtropical desert climate with warm or hot days and cool nights.
 During peak season (June-August), expect daytime temperatures of around 25°C, climbing from chilly early mornings of 6°C. The heat builds in October when average daytime temperatures can exceed 34°C. During the wet season, daytime temperatures range from around 30-33°C – but cooler in the mornings and following rain.

-Rainfall During the dry season there is little or no rain.
+During the dry season there is little or no rain.
 By November and December, there may be an occasional afternoon shower, but January and February are the wettest months with torrential downpours.

 - Late March or early April: Maitisong Festival – performing arts in Gaborone